 Rumors dating to the lifetime of John Wesley alleged that he used beads while in prayer (though not a “rosary”).
 In a 1756 letter to Nicholas Norton, Wesley articulated a negative statement about beads.

-The implication of Wesley’s statement is that people who joined Methodist societies stopped using prayer beads.
+Wesley’s statement implies that people who joined Methodist societies stopped using prayer beads.

 Another often-cited reference is from Neville Ward’s book The Use of Praying (Epworth Press, 1967): “Not many [Methodists] know that John Wesley himself used the Rosary; and the one he used is at present to be found among the archives of The Leys School, Cambridge” (The Use of Praying, Epworth Press, 1967).

-Yet in Michael Rear’s book Walsingham: Pilgrims and pilgrimages (St Paul’s Publications, 2011), the argument is made that the bead string in question dates to the 19th century, well after Wesley died.
+Yet in Michael Rear’s book Walsingham: Pilgrims and Pilgrimages (St Paul’s Publications, 2011), the argument is made that the bead string in question dates to the 19th century, well after Wesley died.
+(Also see Do Methodists Celebrate Lent?)